Taekwondo stars accused of sexually abusing women

 Meloon says Askinas told her that it was too late to report the allegations to the police.
 Askinas did not respond to multiple calls from SI for comment but told USA Today in the 2017 story that this was “not true.”
 Heidi Gilbert says that Askinas also called her because he knew that she and Meloon were close friends.
 She confirmed Meloon’s accusations and told Askinas of her own experiences with Jean.
 According to Gilbert, Askinas responded, “You need to keep your mouth shut.
 You’ll ruin his life.”
 Askinas, now a consultant and formerly a vice president and general counsel at a business-efficiency firm in Chadds Ford, Pa., told USA Today, “I never asked Ms. Gilbert to keep quiet about anything.”

 Despite her bronze medal from the 2005 world championships, Meloon was dropped from the national team in ’07.
 She claims that Askinas told her that she could be on the Beijing Olympic squad if she withdrew her allegations against Jean.
 Meloon appealed her dismissal and a hearing was scheduled; the night before, USA Taekwondo convened an emergency meeting and revoked Meloon’s membership for violating its code of conduct, preventing her from competing in sanctioned events.
-She had made derogatory comments about USA Taekwondo leadership, including a use of the n-word.
+She had made derogatory comments about USA Taekwondo leadership.

 Meloon then spiralled downward.
 She spent time on the street and in domestic violence shelters before Denise Coyle, the mother of another USAT competitor, sent her an airplane ticket to Florida.
 While staying with Coyle in Palm Bay, Meloon unburdened herself.
 “She told me everything,” Coyle says.
 “Everything with Steven, everything with Jean.
 It was very heartfelt.
 She was breaking down.
 It was getting it out.
 It wasn’t bulls---.
 I didn’t know it was this bad.
 I had no clue.”